Changissnz/nu_merchant_principal/README.md

-conservation perspective, with related concepts such as legacy, promotion of alien competition, and invitation for hypocrisy, these nu ideals can pave the way for destabilization if not wholly adopted.
+conservation perspective, with related concepts such as legacy, promotion of alien competition, and invitation for hypocrisy, these nu ideals can pave the way for destabilization if not wholly "adopted".

 Simple mechanisms for preserving the uniqueness of practices and products borne from sophistication processes include the well-known (maybe under different phrasing) "hole for the sophisticated".
-This "hole for the sophisticated" is a prime objective of strategies to contain the uniqueness of the sophisticated from public knowledge that can be used to replicate the sophisticated.
+This "hole for the sophisticated" is a prime objective of strategies to contain the uniqueness of the sophisticated from public knowledge that can then be used to replicate the sophisticated.
 And the replication would definitely be a force of competition through ironically supplanting the sophisticated, in a cyclical turn-based adaptation pattern.
-The sophisticated are to remain in this hole due to greater society's poor knowledge of the sophistication process and as importantly, the utility of the sophisticated.
-In contexts of scarcity, mass desires to utilize the sophisticated may backfire on the mass as a collective as each have to outcompete their fellow contenders on the path to utilization.
+The sophisticated are to remain in this hole due to rationalizations such as greater society's poor knowledge of the sophistication process and as importantly, the utility of the sophisticated.
+In contexts of scarcity, mass desires to utilize the sophisticated may backfire on the mass, as a collective, as each have to outcompete their fellow contenders on the path to its utilization.

+The defense perspective of sophistication now shifts to defending these processes under this label, and the practices/products from them.
+Some consequences that could be described as "weaknesses" from sophistication are exclusivity, exclusivity, higher rates of failure through a combination of less guidance and greater amounts of experimentation, and naturally less verification of methodology by peers fewer in numbers.
+And sophistication, when recognized, stand outs in society that may pose nuisances (maybe even threats) in some way, shape, or form to their privacy.